Do you have a minimum investment amount?

 Absolutely not!
 We view the plan as a living, breathing thing that will change as your life changes.
 During our meetings, we work together to see how your financial plan needs to be updated depending on changing goals or circumstances in your life.
 In addition, as part of our financial planning service, you’ll have access to your own personal financial dashboard.
-This secure and private technology platform links financial planning, investment management and cash management, allowing you access to all of your accounts anytime, anywhere.
+This secure and private online platform links financial planning, investment management and cash management, allowing you access to all of your accounts anytime, anywhere.
 You can quickly review your holdings, track progress toward your goals, view spending habits and monitor cash flow.

 How frequently do you meet with clients?

 Each client household is evaluated on an individual basis to gauge how frequently they need a scheduled face-to-face meeting or phone call.
 We want to ensure there is adequate time to cover all of the issues that need discussion.
-At the end of each year we reevaluate meeting frequency to determine if pre-scheduled meeting frequency needs to be adjusted.
+At the end of each year we reevaluate meeting frequency to determine if meeting frequency needs to be adjusted.

 Are scheduled meetings the only time we will have contact?

-No. Legacy’s clients have access to us year-round and we’re happy to speak to you any time a question arises or a financial issue needs to be discussed.
+No. Our clients have access to us year-round and we’re happy to speak to you any time a question arises or a financial issue needs to be discussed.

 Will you work with our CPA or attorney?